fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ];
 ```

-Next look at the type _SelectFieldProps_.
-It defines the type for the props for our _SelectField_ component.
-There you can see that options is an array of _GenderOption_ types and the optional defaultValue is also of the same type.
+Next look at the type <i>SelectFieldProps</i>.
+It defines the type for the props for our <i>SelectField</i> component.
+There you can see that options is an array of <i>GenderOption</i> types and the optional defaultValue is also of the same type.

 ```js
 type SelectFieldProps = {